 Today when I think of baseball’s big men I think of 6′ 7″ Aaron Judge or 6′ 6″ Giancarlo Stanton.

 Likewise, when I think of big men at the turn of the century I think of 6′ 3″ 235 lb Vladimir Guerrero.

 He was a strong man with long legs and what appeared to be even longer arms that gave him the unusual ability to hit anything you threw at him.

-Vladimir debuted in the MLB on September 19, 1996 he played eight years for the Montreal Expos, six years with Los Angeles, one with the Texas Rangers and ending his career with a one year contract with the Baltimore Orioles in 2011.
-He is a 9x All-Star, 8x Silver Slugger Award winner and the 2004 AL MVP.
+Vladimir debuted in the MLB on September 19, 1996.
+He played eight years for the Montreal Expos, six years with Los Angeles, one with the Texas Rangers, and ending his career with a one-year contract with the Baltimore Orioles in 2011.

 “I watched this guy destroy us, everything you threw up there he hit hard.
 It was ridiculous.
 He hit balls with crazy english and crazy spin.
 It was like there were chain saws coming at you.”